MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-javascript-api.md

     * If the user's in the home tenant of the application, the workload will be able to acquire a token without granting any consent.

-    * If the user is in another tenant, they'll need to grant consent (or have the admin of the tenant grant consent to the app) before the workload can receive a token.
+    * If the user is in another tenant, they need to grant consent (or have the admin of the tenant grant consent to the app) before the workload can receive a token.

 2. Crud/Jobs JS API fail: If these operations fail, the workload must ask for a token with ['.default'] as additionalScopesToConsent.
 This trigger's a consent for the dependencies of the application (the configured API Permissions in our app).
 For more information, see [authentication setup](./authentication-tutorial.md).